davidtchiu/davidtchiu.github.io/teaching/cs455/hwk3.ddl/index copy.md

 1934,Kyle,Junior,2.1,BUS;ENGL,520,ENGL,Shakespeare Was Da Bomb,HH 20,TR,13:00,Department of English,Wyatt Hall
 ```

 Each line in this file represents a student enrollment.
-For instance, take a look at Kyle's (`1934`) info at the tail end of this file.
-Kyle is a `BUS` and `ENGL` double-major who is enrolled in CSCI 351, ENGL 520, and CSCI 453 (the latter enrollment a bit harder to find).
+For instance, take a look at Kyle's (1934) info at the tail end of this file.
+Kyle is a BUS and ENGL double-major who is enrolled in CSCI 351, ENGL 520, and CSCI 453 (the latter enrollment a bit harder to find).
 At the end of each row, the last two tokens (department name and building) refer to the department in which the course is offered (and not the student's major).
 Take note of all the problems this file suffers from:

 1. **Redundancies**: It is easy to see that a student's information is duplicated for each course they are enrolled in.
 2. **Multi-valued attributes:** One of the attributes can have multiple values.
 A student can have 0-2 majors, and each of them is separated by a colon.
 3. **Incomplete data:** When a student is not enrolled in any course, the course-enrollment fields are delimited with commas, but there's no data.
 Look at Lia's (first row) information.
 She does not have a major and is not enrolled in any courses.
 Now take a look at the courses without the student info, like MATH 330 (Trigonometry).
 These are courses that exist on the books that no one is enrolled in.
 There are also departments without student or course info.
 This is the case for the History Department (4th row).
 This happens when an existing department has not yet added any courses to the schedule.
 4. **Inconsistencies:** The redundancies led to bad or stale data over time.
-School administrators alert you that sometimes "ENGL" is mislabeled as simply "ENG" (they say you can assume that's the only major people screw keep up) and that some people tend to abbreviate "Junior" as "JR" and "Senior" as "SR" under a student's class rank.
+School administrators alert you that sometimes "ENGL" is mislabeled as simply "ENG" (that's the only one people screw up) and that some people tend to abbreviate "Junior" as "JR" and "Senior" as "SR" under a student's class rank.
 (The abbreviated versions need to be corrected to the full spelling).

 #### Task 1: Schema Definition